-New App: Tempo Cost Tracker
+New App: Financial Manager (formerly Tempo Cost Tracker)

-Why should you use Cost Tracker?
+Why should you use Financial Manager?

 Usually it is worthwhile to purchase the extension, because the costs for the app are quickly covered by the savings that are possible thanks to proper cost tracking in Jira.